ncatlab/nlab-content/pages/4231.md

 ### On presheaf toposes
  {#OnPresheafToposes}

 We discuss how on a [[presheaf topos]] equipped with a suitable notion of [[interval objects]] Cisinski model structures can be characterized fairly explicitly.
+After some preliminaries, the main statement is theorem \ref{ModelStructureFromHomotopicalStructure} below.

 (This follows section 1.3 of [Cisinski 06](#Cisinski06)).